All Episodes

 As usual, bad judgment.

-Trump campaign, surrogates and the Republican Party.
+Trump campaign surrogates and the Republican Party.

-Republican Party not going to be comfortable doing this on my guess is DOJ exonerates, which is what this is.
+My guess is DOJ exonerates, which is what this is.

-No reasonable pressor, the FBI exonerates, no reasonable prosecutor.
+The FBI exonerates no reasonable prosecutor.

 The government argued throughout the case that documents on a non-governmental email server are outside the possession or control of federal agencies and thus beyond the scope of Freedom of Information Act.

-I'm sure, you know, we've mentioned this before, but the everybody thinks that Hillary decided to do this on her own, but the more you look at this administration, all kinds of people did this.
+I'm sure we've mentioned this before, but everybody thinks that Hillary decided to do this on her own.

 I mean, here we have this science guy.